Ngā mahi

 • The historically traumatic nature of research for Indigenous peoples

-We are approaching these issues by asking overall, "What are the decolonial possibilities - and complexities - of including ancestors as co-researchers in PAR?”
-Between September 2023 and August 2025, Māori and Pākehā co-researchers are therefore designing and participating in a number of activities with our ancestors, and then journalling about these experiences using eclectic forms.
-These journal entries are the data that we are then analysing to see how our ancestral mahi is affecting us and, in turn, how it might contribute to tino rangatiratanga, intergenerational healing and settler accountability.
+We approached these issues by asking overall, "What are the decolonial possibilities - and complexities - of including ancestors as co-researchers in PAR?”
+Between September 2023 and February 2026, Māori and Pākehā co-researchers designed and participated in a number of activities with our ancestors, and then journaled about these experiences using eclectic forms.
+These journal entries became the data that we then analysed to see how our ancestral mahi was affecting us and, in turn, how it might contribute to tino rangatiratanga, intergenerational healing and settler accountability.

-At the same time, through embodied, inspirited and otherwise ‘more-than-human’ approaches to these activities, we hope also to experiment with ways to decolonise the research process.
+At the same time, through embodied, inspirited and otherwise ‘more-than-human’ approaches to these activities, we experimented with ways to decolonise the research process.